winters0x64/awsm/devel/notes.md

-# Notes about this Rice
+# Infos (Only write what's not on the official documentation and which is relevant to this system)